-As at 31 December 2021 and 2020, the Group classified in Level 3 impaired financial instruments involved in restructuring legal proceedings due to financial difficulties and for which it was not possible to assess their fair value based on observable market prices representative of transactions carried out on the market.
+As at 31 December 2021, the Group classified in Level 3 impaired financial instruments involved in restructuring legal proceedings due to financial difficulties and for which it was not possible to assess their fair value based on observable market prices representative of transactions carried out on the market.
 In these cases, the fair value of the instruments was determined based on the use of valuation techniques that consider the expected future cash flows discounted based on a discount rate representative of the risk of the respective exposures.

-During 2021, the amount of € 2,652 thousand was transferred from Level 2 to Level 3 and the amount of € 7,102 thousand from Level 3 to Level 2, related to impaired financial instruments involved in restructuring legal proceedings due to financial difficulties and for which it was not possible to assess their fair value based on observable market prices representative of transactions carried out on the market.
+During 2022, the amount of € 15,705 thousand (2021: € 2,652 thousand) was transferred from Level 2 to Level 3, being related to impaired financial instruments presenting operational settlement restrictions and for which it was not possible to assess their fair value based on observable market prices representative of transactions carried out on the market.

-The main assumptions and inputs used, during financial years 2021 and 2020, in the valuation models are presented as follows:
+The main assumptions and inputs used, during financial years 2022 and 2021, in the valuation models are presented as follows: